oscitasthemes/Easy-Bootstrap-Shortcode/README.md

 ## Features:

-* simplest bootstrap style plugin ever.
+* Simplest bootstrap style plugin ever.
 * Bootstrap 3.0 compatible.
+* IE6+ Compatible.
 * No need to paste shortcode in editor.
 * Add icons to editor.
 * Shortcode added to editor by clicking on icon.